Dementia with Lewy Bodies (DLB)

 - DLB is caused by the decay or deterioration of brain tissue.

-- DLB has 3 features that distinguish it from other forms of dementia:
+- DLB has some features that distinguish it from other forms of dementia:

 - There is no cure for DLB.
 Treatment involves managing symptoms.

 Tips to help you get the most from a visit to your healthcare provider:

 - Know the reason for your visit and what you want to happen.